jackrugile/lost-without-you-ld41/NOTES.md

   - particle systems
   - camera shake
   - light flashes
-  - custom shaders for bloom/noise
+  - custom shaders for bloom/noise/scanline
+  - add mesh line explosion on unite

+  Explode in to sky as maze drifts away

+  Make maze explode

+  Use characters as the os in the logo

+  “Why do we keep getting lost”

 # GENERAL